puppetlabs/puppetlabs-stdlib/REFERENCE.md

 }
 ```

+> *Note:*
-Note that when ensuring lines are absent this way, the default behavior
+When ensuring lines are absent this way, the default behavior
 this time is to always remove all lines matching, and this behavior
 can't be disabled.

-Encoding example:
+* Encoding example:

 ```
 file_line { "XScreenSaver":